PhD in Mathematics — Program Description

 Program leader in appplied mathematics Prof. János Karátson janos.karatson@ttk.elte.hu

-Program coordinator Prof. István Ágoston istvan.agoston@ttk.elte.hu
+International coordinator Prof. István Ágoston istvan.agoston@ttk.elte.hu

 Program administrator Ms. Klaudia Szalay klaudia.szalay@ttk.elte.hu